Man killed outside stadium during game, prompting evacuation

 JEANNETTE, Pa.
-(AP) - Authorities say a man was shot and killed outside of a western Pennsylvania stadium during the final minutes of a high school football game, prompting evacuation of the stadium.
+(AP) - A man was shot and killed outside of a Pennsylvania stadium during the final minutes of a high school football game, prompting evacuation of the stadium, authorities said.

-Police say the shooting was reported at 9:20 p.m. outside the Park Street gate of McKee Stadium in Jeannette, where Jeannette and Imani Christian were playing.
+The shooting was reported at 9:20 p.m.
+Friday outside the Park Street gate of McKee Stadium in Jeannette, where Jeannette and Imani Christian were playing, police said.

-The Westmoreland County coroner’s office says 48-year-old Dameian Williams was pronounced dead at Ecela Westmoreland’s emergency department.
-A suspect was arrested and faces homicide and reckless endangerment charges.
+Dameian Williams, 48, was shot after a verbal altercation with another person and pronounced dead at Excela Westmoreland’s emergency department, the Westmoreland County coroner’s office said.

+City police took Greg Harper, 40, of Jeannette, into custody, and he was arraigned on charges of homicide and reckless endangerment.

+Police said in a criminal complaint that Harper said Williams approached him to talk outside the stadium, then hit him twice in the head, knocking him to the ground, after which he drew a weapon and fired.
+Court documents don’t list a defense attorney; messages were left at numbers listed for Harper.

-The game between Jeanette High School and Imani Christian was called with 3:41 left in regulation and Jeanette leading 48-0.
+The game between Jeanette High School and Imani Christian was called with under 4 minutes left in the game and Jeanette leading 48-0.
 Fans in the stadium were evacuated on the opposite side of the facility from the shooting, with no injuries reported.

+The Jeannette City School District said in a statement that when the shooting was reported, city police, stadium security and district administrators took immediate action to secure the area and relocate players, coaches, band and cheerleaders to a safe location.
+Counseling services were to be made available to students and staff.

+“The terrible events of last evening do not reflect the heart of our community, its citizens and certainly not our beloved school district,” the district said in a message posted on its Facebook page.

 Sign up for Daily Newsletters